HCS Score

 USDC has a reputation for being the "clean" stablecoin.

-It's issued by Circle, a regulated US company.
+It is issued by Circle, a regulated US company.
 It publishes regular reserve reports.
-It's transparent about its backing.
+It is transparent about its backing.
 Compared to Tether, many investors consider USDC the more trustworthy option.

 But for Muslim investors, trustworthy and halal are two different things.
-The question isn't whether USDC is well-managed.
+The question is not whether USDC is well-managed.
 The question is whether its financial structure is compatible with Islamic principles.

 USDC fails the CoinStudy HCS Sharia red-line screening.
 Three red lines are triggered, resulting in an automatic Haram classification.
 Just like Tether, the surface-level utility of USDC cannot override the compliance problems built into its reserve structure.

-USDC is a stablecoin issued by Circle, designed to maintain a constant value of 1 US Dollar.
-Every USDC token in circulation is supposed to be backed by equivalent reserve assets held by Circle.
+USDC is a stablecoin issued by Circle, designed to maintain a constant value of one US Dollar.
+Every USDC token in circulation is backed by equivalent reserve assets held by Circle.

 People use it for digital payments, crypto trading, remittances, moving funds between exchanges, and reducing exposure to the volatility of other cryptocurrencies.